veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

   * PDF 1.4 Reference, Section D.1, "Latin Character Set and Encodings."
   * Rule 6.3.7-2

+## Rule <a name="6.3.8-1"></a>6.3.8-1

+### Requirement

+>*Each character used in the page shall be mapped to Unicode.*

+### Error details
+According to PDF Reference, characters can be mapped to Unicode in several ways:

+* The font dictionary shall include a ToUnicode entry whose value is a CMap stream object that maps character codes to Unicode values, as described in PDF Reference 5.9, unless the font meets any of the following three conditions:
+* fonts that use the predefined encodings MacRomanEncoding, MacExpertEncoding or WinAnsiEncoding, or that use the predefined Identity-H or Identity-V CMaps;
+* Type 1 fonts whose character names are taken from the Adobe standard Latin character set or the set of named characters in the Symbol font, as defined in PDF Reference Appendix D;
+* Type 0 fonts whose descendant CIDFont uses the Adobe-GB1, Adobe-CNS1, Adobe-Japan1 or Adobe-Korea1 character collections.

+* Object type: `Glyph`
+* Test condition: `toUnicode != null`
+* Specification: ISO 19005-1:2005
+* Levels: A

 ## Rule <a name="6.4-1"></a>6.4-1

 ### Requirement